khyerdev/tcobalt/README.md

 [futures](https://crates.io/crates/futures), for easily parralelizing bulk downloads

 [reqwest](https://crates.io/crates/reqwest), for making web requests with HTTPS.
-Requires tokio to work.
+Requires tokio to work

-I have reinvented the wheel for things that are possible for me to do without dependencies, like parsing json.
+I have reinvented the wheel for things that are possible for me to do without dependencies, like parsing json

 ## Other Projects
 tcobalt is not original, and a few other projects have the same concept implemented in other languages.
 Check them out, see if you prefer them over this one.